 - Tax debts and government fees

 Through a Chapter 13 bankruptcy, it is possible to reduce secured loans, making it easier to create a repayment plan.
 Any reduction in a secured loan must be court-approved.
 In the event of a Chapter 7 bankruptcy, it is possible to get secured loans erased only if the collateral (your house, car, etc.) is given up during the process.

 What kind of bankruptcy to file

-Chapter 7, a basic liquidation of assets and the most common type of bankruptcy, will hand over your assets to a trustee who will distribute your assets to debtors.
-The IRS, as a secured creditor, will probably get first dibs on your assets.
+Chapter 7 – a basic liquidation of assets and the most common type of bankruptcy – will hand over your support to a trustee who will distribute your assets to debtors.
+As a secured creditor, the IRS will probably get first dibs on your assets.
 In Chapter 13 bankruptcy, which is a reorganization of your debts, you are required to develop a repayment plan.
-Once again you’ll have a trustee charged with using your payments to repay debts, with the IRS remaining a priority.
+Once again, you’ll have a trustee charged with using your payments to repay debts, with the IRS remaining a priority.